mk997630105/Smart-Sign-Language-Translation-Gloves/README.md

-# Smart-Sign-Language-Translation-Gloves
+# Smart Sign Language Translation Gloves
-Intelligent translation of sign language for simple interaction between deaf and dumb people
+This application is designed to help deaf-mute to communicate with normal people,The master sign language can convert sign language into text and display on screen, at the same time the voice broadcast.
+This application facilitates the communication between deaf-mute and the outside world.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 - [Introduction](#introduction)